-- 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC - 2.
-RPAS CAR requirements -All RPAS operating over 400' altitude must conform to a Manufacturer Declaration/Safety Assurance provision, either MAAC's or another manufacturer. - 3.
-Club/Site/Event requirements RPAS is to be in good flying and control condition. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400' agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
-All event visitors must be briefed to ensure compliance with these requirements..
+- 1. mRPAS requirements- mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
+Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - RPAS CAR requirements There no special CAR restrictions on RPAS models operated below 400'agl.
+All RPAS operated over 400'agl must conform to the MAAC Manufacturer Declaration / Safety Assurance provision. - 3.
+Club/Site/Event requirements There are no special requirements. - 4.
+MAAC Add-on requirements RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
+All event visitors must be briefed to ensure compliance with these requirements.